Ridge Merino on the trail in Mammoth Lakes, Calif.

 Then there's the uptick in wild animal attacks - provoked by people who don't understand that these animals really do need their space.
 Even worse are those incidents where animals died because humans tried to "help" them.

-For those who are new to this whole outdoor recreation thing, let us enlighten you: nature is a canvas that does not need a human touch.
-A 1,000-year old tree does not need a catchphrase and that boulder is not a billboard.
+For anyone new to outdoor recreation, here's what you need to keep in mind: nature is a canvas that does not need a human touch.
+A 1,000-year old tree does not need a catchphrase, and that boulder is not a billboard.
 You'll want to calmly walk away if you see a baby bear because mama is not far behind.
 Please stop feeding the ducks (or any wild animal for that matter).
 And of course, there should be no wildlife selfies at any time.

 If you’re like us and are interested in a more responsible outdoor experience or are wondering what more can be done to protect and preserve our national treasures, The Leave No Trace Center for Outdoor Ethics is a great resource.
 With 1.6 billion visits to the outdoors each year, this organization's work has never been more critical.
 You might also consider volunteering for one of many great environmental non-profit organizations, or get involved in outdoor leadership training opportunities.
 Finally, whenever possible consider purchasing from companies who value sustainability and pledge to give back to the environment.